puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-If set to 'off', authentication controls can be passed on to another module.
+If set to `off`, authentication controls can be passed on to another module.

 Default value: 'on'